‘House Of Cards’ Season 5 Teaser Shows Troubled Times Are Coming

-The House of Cards season 5 teaser was released on the same day of Donald J. Trump’s inauguration and though the timing may be coincidental and the two events are totally irrelevant to each other some people couldn’t help but think that the trailer may be warning them of bad things to come both in the show and in real life.
+The House of Cards Season 5 teaser was released on the same day of Donald J. Trump’s inauguration and though the timing may be coincidental and the two events are totally irrelevant to each other, some people couldn’t help but think that the trailer may be warning them of bad things to come both on the show and in real life.

-House of Cards season 5 teaser revealed the premiere date of the latest installment to Netflix’s critically lauded political thriller.
+House of Cards Season 5 teaser revealed the premiere date of the latest installment to Netflix’s critically lauded political thriller.

-The show that stars Kevin Spacey as an ambitious and Machiavellian president is returning to Netflix on May 30, 2017 and if the teaser is any indication of things to come in the upcoming season it’s clear that trouble is on the horizon.
+The show that stars Kevin Spacey as an ambitious and Machiavellian president is returning to Netflix on May 30, 2017, and if the teaser is any indication of things to come in the upcoming season, it’s clear that trouble is on the horizon.

-According to Variety the House of Cards season 5 teaser the trailer starts with a close-up of the American flag and a chorus of children reciting the Pledge of Allegiance.
+According to Variety the House of Cards Season 5 teaser the trailer starts with a close-up of the American flag and a chorus of children reciting the Pledge of Allegiance.

 The scene zooms out revealing more of the flag, which turns out to be upside down.
-According to the United States Flag Code an upside down flag is a sign of distress and seeing that Frank Underwood (Kevin Spacey) is still the commander-in-chief of the United States it’s no surprise that their flag is not in its right position.
+According to the United States Flag Code, an upside down flag is a sign of distress and seeing that Frank Underwood (Kevin Spacey) is still the commander-in-chief of the United States it’s no surprise that their flag is not in its right position.

 Other than the creepy recital of the Pledge of Allegiance and the upturned flag what really caught the attention of most fans of the series is the date when Netflix released the House of Cards season 5 teaser.

-The trailer was released on the day of Donald J. Trump’s inauguration and for those who have been resisting the current administration the message that the House of Cards season 5 teaser was sending out is ominous for both the series and real life.
+The trailer was released on the day of Donald J. Trump’s inauguration and for those who have been resisting the current administration, the message that the House of Cards Season 5 teaser was sending out is ominous for both the series and real life.

 People who have seen the teaser on Netflix’s Twitter account have commented that the message is quite apt considering that the nation might also be entering into a state of distress and disarray now that Donald J. Trump is the president.